-Much of this guidance will already be familiar as the Government, local authorities and the NHS have been publishing general advice regularly over the past month.
+Much of this guidance will already be familiar as the Government, local authorities and the NHS have been publishing general advice regularly since March 2020.
 However, please do take the time to have a look at it as there is important information there for you.
 Below are some key highlights or you can find out the full guidance here – Government Guidance for those who provide unpaid care to someone.

 KEY HIGHLIGHTS: GUIDANCE FOR UNPAID CARERS

 The NHS have identified two groups of people who have an increased risk (vulnerable) or even higher increased risk (extremely vulnerable) to Coronaviorus.
 Full details of those included can be found via this link - People at higher risk from coronavirus.

 Social Distancing Rules for carers providing care to vulnerable and extremely vulnerable groups.